Donna Palmer, August 11th, 2015

 DP: I don’t know which groups were involved, I don’t know exactly which ones were involved in this, but it was — I mean—

 NL: The type of people who were preaching what you were saying before?
 Similar to the Black Panthers if not maybe necessarily that group.

 DP: Any group that got really militant.
 See I was actually more a Martin Luther King type person, I was not a Huey Newton and H. Rap Brown, and all of the—

 NL: Peaceful nonviolent resistance.

-DP: Nonviolent resistance type person, I was not the violent type you know, but I listened to some of their doctrine, some of the things they were saying, but they were saying it in a way… you know just like the other day I read where the Black Panther actually was responsible for WIC, the program that we have now to feed the women, the infants, and the children, but—no they did some good in the area, they could see some areas that needed… in the black area thought especially.
-And I would drive around the city and to me, it really hasn’t changed, the buildings are still burned down and crumbling and the ones they did tear down there’s empty lots.
+DP: Nonviolent resistance type person.
+I was not the violent type you know, but I listened to some of their doctrine, some of the things they were saying, but they were saying it in a way — you know just like the other day I read where the Black Panther actually was responsible for WIC, the program that we have now to feed the women, the infants, and the children, but—no they did some good in the area.
+They could see some areas that needed — in the black area most especially.
+And I would drive around the city and to me, it really hasn’t changed.
+The buildings are still burned down and crumbling and the ones they did tear down, there’s empty lots.
 I mean, right over a block over from me a whole block burned.
 Fire department couldn’t get in to put the fires out because they were happening too fast, and then they would turn the fire department trucks over and beat them up and wouldn’t let them put out the fires.
-And it’s a good thing my building didn’t get torched, but a lot of buildings around me got torched and I stood in the doorway with the kids on my hip watching buildings after buildings burn around us.
+And it’s a good thing my building didn’t get torched, but a lot of buildings around me got torched and I stood in my doorway with the kids on my hip watching buildings after buildings burn around us.